 It is important for a person with diabetes to be aware that their blood sugar levels may rise in the morning and to receive treatment if this occurs.

 If high glucose levels persist and get worse, complications can arise.
-For example, in people with type 2 diabetes, insulin resistance will increase and the disease will progress more rapidly, which can increase the risk of potential health complications.
+For example, in people with type 2 diabetes, insulin resistance will increase, and the condition can progress more rapidly, which can increase the risk of potential health complications.